promise/readme/README.md

 ```
 ✨ Pushed 1 commit to countr/website
-✅ Merged PR #75 in countr/website
+✅ Merged PR #76 in countr/website
 ✨ Pushed 1 commit to countr/website
-✅ Merged PR #74 in countr/website
+✅ Merged PR #77 in countr/website
-✨ Pushed 1 commit to countr/website
-✅ Merged PR #73 in countr/website
+✅ Merged PR #268 in countr/countr
 ✨ Pushed 1 commit to countr/countr
+✨ Pushed 1 commit to countr/countr
+✅ Merged PR #267 in countr/countr
-✅ Merged PR #264 in countr/countr
+✅ Merged PR #266 in countr/countr
+✨ Pushed 1 commit to countr/countr
+✅ Merged PR #21 in project-blurple/blurple-contests
 ✨ Pushed 1 commit to project-blurple/blurple-contests
-✅ Merged PR #20 in project-blurple/blurple-contests
-✨ Pushed 1 commit to project-blurple/blurple-contests
-✅ Merged PR #19 in project-blurple/blurple-contests
-✨ Pushed 1 commit to promise/eslint-config
 ✨ Pushed 1 commit to countr/website
-✅ Merged PR #69 in countr/website
+✅ Merged PR #75 in countr/website
+✨ Pushed 1 commit to countr/website
-✅ Merged PR #72 in countr/website
+✅ Merged PR #74 in countr/website
 ✨ Pushed 1 commit to countr/website
 ```